saoirse-defi/milestone2-vanilla/README.md

 ### Project Goals

 My main goal for this Code Institute milestone project was to authentically emulate a video game from my childhood (Geometry Wars 2: Pacifism) within the browser using vanilla JavaScript.
-Another goal of mine was to successfully capture the gameplay feeling from the original.
+I also wanted to successfully capture the gameplay feeling from the original with learning about vanilla JavaScript & HTML5 canvas.

 #### Player Goals